traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ---

-# I built an autonomous necklace
+## Disclaimer:
+## This is a tech talk about my necklace

 ![left fill autoplay loop](photos/ml-necklace.mov)

-^ We are at a tech conf, and I'm to spend the next 30 minutes talking about my necklace
+^ I'm to spend the next 30 minutes talking about my necklace

 ---